omeka/classic-enduser/docs/Plugins/OaiPmhRepository.md

 - [METS](http://www.loc.gov/standards/mets/){target=_blank} (`mets`)
     - The Metadata Encoding and Transmission Standard exposes files to harvesters.
 - [RDF](https://www.w3.org/2001/sw/wiki/RDF){target=_blank} (`rdf`)
     - This format exposes metadata as RDF/XML.
 Unlike many of the other formats, RDF allows the repository to expose metadata from different standards all in the same output.
-The main practical distinction from other formats currently is that the RDF output will automatically include "qualified" data from the Dublin Core Extended plugin, if it's present.
+The main practical distinction from other formats currently is that the RDF output will automatically include "qualified" data from the Dublin Core Extended plugin, if present.
 - Omeka XML (`omeka-xml`)
     - This output format uses an Omeka-specific XML output that includes all metadata elements without requiring crosswalking or subsetting, but is not well-supported by harvesters or other tools.

 ## Configuration